Millions of men and women today will wake up, get out of bed, and do everything in their power not to rock the boat in their relationship.

 With the contract in hand, he broke his side of the agreement.
 The very next day?
 He moved out to an apartment.
 90 days later he returned, and for the past four years, he has not had one drop of alcohol.

-Take your time learning how to become a strong, independent person.
+Take your time learning how to become a strong, independent person and overcoming codependency.
 Practice the above steps.
 I promise you, as a former co-dependent, life will be a little rocky at first, but you will regain control and your self-esteem and confidence will go through the roof.
 It is totally worth the effort.
+You might even be able to change a codependent marriage to a healthy one.
+If not, you at least know how to end a codependent marriage and break the rut.